troido/bless-howto/README.md

 BLEss is a licensed software.
 You can use it for free without any restrictions in debug mode.
 For production apps you need to contact us and get a License Key.
 We also provide special offers for Open-Source software.
 ## Contact Us
 For licensing and other questions [contact](https://troido.github.io/bless-howto/docs/contacts.html) us.
+## About Us
+Troido is a company that focuses on Android and IoT for more than 10 years.
+BLEss is developed by Bluetooth and Android experts in Troido.